AdaCore/gnatstudio/docs/users_guide/tools.rst

 See GNATdoc User's Guide for more information about this tool, including comment formatting and possibilities for customization.

-Invoke the documentation generator from the :menuselection:`Tools -> Documentation` menu:
+Invoke the documentation generator from the :menuselection:`Analyze -> Documentation` menu:

 *Generate Project*